AkshayGarad/IAM-notes/README.md

 5. IAM is secure.
 IAM uses industry-standard encryption and authentication technologies to protect your resources, and provides a variety of security features, such as multi-factor authentication and password policies, to help you secure your

+## 12. Are root users and IAM users the same?
+No, AWS root users and IAM users are not the same.
+AWS root users are the original users of an AWS account, with full access to all AWS services and resources in the account.
+Root users are created when an AWS account is first created, and the email address and password for the root user are used to sign in to the AWS Management Console.
+In contrast, IAM users are separate users that can be created and managed within an AWS account.
+IAM users are typically used to give individuals or applications access to specific AWS services and resources in the account.
+IAM users are managed through the IAM service, and they can be granted different levels of access to the AWS resources in the account through the use of IAM policies.
+Root users have full access to all AWS services and resources by default, while IAM users have no access to any services or resources until specific permissions are granted to them.
+It's generally recommended to use IAM users for most tasks, rather than using the root user, to help ensure the security and integrity of your AWS account.